 Helinja advices other starting entrepreneurs to connect with people who can help and support you.
 People who you can talk to and discuss things that cross your path.

 “If I had to do it all by myself I would never have managed to come this far.”

 Helinja joined a mastermind group with 2 other female entrepreneurs: sharing, connecting, inspiring and asking eachother for help is what they do.
 “In every person there’s the need to help other people,” she says.

 “We are just in our heads so much, we lose the connection with our body and heart sometimes.
 “What really makes me happy?”, is what she frequently asks herself.
 “How will you manage to find happiness and share it with the people around you?”
 At Lui Café first steps are made to reach this goal.
-Patients of Dunk have to be happy and healthy coworkers.
-And that’s what we want for our customers as well: to be happy and healthy.
+We would like our customers to be happy and healthy coworkers.
 Come visit Lui Café and start knitting, or drawing, of just chat with a friend or other customer or play a game.
 At Lui Café there is enough to see, do and experience.
 One of the highlighths of Lui Café is the green moss wall you can just look at and relax.

 Idling and work – life balance